WillKay28/AWS_VPC_Subnet_Using_Terraform/README.md

-# Docker_AWS_CI_CD_Pipeline
+# AWS_VPC_Subnet_Using_Terraform
-Docker AWS CI/CD Pipeline

-In this project, I create EC2 Instances, Security Groups, VPC, Subnets, Route table, Internet Gateway and S3 infrastructure in AWS using Terraform (IaC) and use them to build a CI/CD pipeline for a containerized web app in Jenkins.
+In this project, I create EC2 Instances, Security Groups, VPC, Subnets, Route table, Internet Gateway and S3 infrastructure in AWS using Terraform (IaC).

 In summary, I use Terraform to: